Skip to main content

 • Claude Opus 4.7 carries a 27× credit multiplier — use it sparingly or the bill compounds fast

-Verdict: Still the best choice for inline completions and teams that can’t change their editor.
-The usage-based switch is a serious pricing risk for any team running agentic workflows.
+Verdict: Still the best choice for inline completions and teams that can’t change their editor, and the Copilot App with Agent Merge is the most credible autonomy story GitHub has shipped.
+It’s still a supervised tool by design — every decision surface keeps a human in the loop — and the usage-based pricing remains a serious risk for any team running agentic workflows at volume.
 Do the credit math before you run a single agent session this month.

 Cursor — The AI-Native IDE